If you have significant dysarthria that makes your speech difficult to understand, these suggestions may help you communicate more effectively:

 - Have a backup.
 Writing messages can be helpful.
 Type messages on a cellphone or hand-held device, or carry a pencil and small pad of paper with you.

 - Use shortcuts.
 Create drawings and diagrams or use photos during conversations, so you don't have to say everything.
 Gesturing or pointing to an object also can help convey your message.

 Family and friends

 If you have a family member or friend with dysarthria, the following suggestions may help you better communicate with that person:

 - Don't finish sentences or correct errors.

-- Look at the person as he or she is speaking.
+- Look at the person when he or she is speaking.

 - Reduce distracting noises in the environment.

-- Tell the person if you're having trouble understanding him or her.
+- Tell the person if you're having trouble understanding.